Xceptance/neodymium-template/README.md

 9. Run the `template.neodymium.tests.smoke.HomePageTest.java` again

 ## Validate the World with Cucumber
-9. Run the `template.cucumber.tests.RunAllTests.java` from the Cucumber package as JUnit test
+9. Run the `template.cucumber.tests.RunAllFeatures.java` from the Cucumber package as JUnit test

 # Taking ownership
 If you want to adopt the template for your own project your certainly would like to change the template folder to something project specific.